-Our classes are uniquely developed by us, based on a modern approach and comprehensive understanding of improvisation.
+Our classes are uniquely developed by us, based on a modern approach and comprehensive understanding of improvisation and how it works.

-Founded in 2010 as Improv Theatre Company, we were the first school in Australia to teach the Chicago improv method and Chicago long–form improvisation.
-And we’re the only school to teach the two main methods — Johnstone’s impro and Chicago improv — in a single comprehensive curriculum.
+Founded in 2010 as Improv Theatre Company, we are the first school in Australia to teach long–form improvisation and the Chicago improv method, and have since helped other schools do the same.
+We’re also the only school to teach the two main methods — Johnstone’s impro and Chicago improv — in a single comprehensive curriculum.

 Our core curriculum

 We have fun beginners classes which introduce improvisation, which may be repeated again and again.
 And if you’re ready to take the next step, then our core curriculum will take you from beginner through to on stage improvisor.
 Giving you the acting, improvisation and comedy skills you need to perform regularly in public theatre performances and festivals.

 There are different theoretical methods for improvising.
 Most improvisation schools teach only one method, and some schools don’t even know there are other methods.
 Some acting schools also teach improvisation, but it’s usually a checkbox, instead of a deep dive.